monkalche/arc20-token-bot/readme.md

 <h1>Requirements<h1>
-To use, you must have Metamask Wallet, or expose your private key in the .env.
+To use, enter your private key in the .env.

 You must also fill in an endpoint to retreive local gas prices in the .env.